HEGSRR/HEGSRR-Template/data/README.md

 # Data
 Store all of your research data.
-Complete the [metadata.csv](metadata.csv) file indexing each data file, including the fields:
+Complete the [data_metadata.csv](data_metadata.csv) file indexing each data file, including the fields:

 - path
 - name